bradford-hamilton/Ruby-On-Quails/guides/source/development_dependencies_install.md

 NOTE: You'll see the following warning (or localized warning) during activating HStore extension in PostgreSQL 9.1.x or earlier: "WARNING: => is deprecated as an operator".

 If you're using another database, check the file `activerecord/test/config.yml` or `activerecord/test/config.example.yml` for default connection information.
-You can edit `activerecord/test/config.yml` to provide different credentials on your machine if you must, but obviously you should not push any such changes back to Rails.
+You can edit `activerecord/test/config.yml` to provide different credentials on your machine if you must, but obviously you should not push any such changes back to Quails.

 ### Action Cable Setup